Scottish Place Names

 - Brisbane, Australia

-For comparability with other cities around the world, Greater Brisbane has been defined as the metropolitan area extending from Elimbah and Bribie Island in the north to the Pimpana River and Maclean in the south, and the Brisbane Forest Park in the west.
-This built-up area takes in the Cities of Brisbane, Logan and Redcliffe, the urban and semi-urban parts of the City of Ipswich, Redland Shire, most of Pine Rivers Shire, the north-western parts of the City of Gold Coast and parts of the Shires of Beaudesert and Caboolture.
+For comparability with other cities around the world, Greater Brisbane has been defined as the metropolitan area extending from Elimbah and Bribie Island in the north to the Pimpama River and Maclean in the south, and the Brisbane Forest Park in the west.
+This built-up area takes in the Cities of Brisbane, Logan, Redland and Redcliffe, the urban and semi-urban parts of the City of Ipswich, most of the former Shire of Pine Rivers, the north-western parts of the City of Gold Coast and parts of the Shire of Beaudesert and the former Shire of Caboolture.

-Of the names of the 442 suburbs and neighbourhoods in the Brisbane-Redcliffe-Ipswich-Logan Metropolitan area, 104 (23.5%) are based wholly or in part on place names that can be found in Scotland, on Scottish family names or on Scottish words.
-Of course, many of the names are used in other parts of the British Isles as well but 52 (11.8%) of these appear to have a direct or indirect connection with Scotland.
-The name Brisbane itself is Scottish.
-It was chosen in 1823 by John Oxley, Surveyor-General and explorer, in honour of Sir Thomas Makdougall Brisbane (1773-1860), Governor-General of New South Wales.
+Of the names of the 447 suburbs and neighbourhoods in the Brisbane-Redcliffe-Ipswich-Logan Metropolitan area, 110 (24.6%) are based wholly or in part on place names that can be found in Scotland, on Scottish family names or on Scottish words.
+Of course, many of the names are used in other parts of the British Isles as well but at least 51 (11.4%) of these appear to have a direct or indirect connection with Scotland.
+The name Brisbane itself is Scottish and was chosen in 1823 by John Oxley, Surveyor-General and explorer, in honour of Sir Thomas Makdougall Brisbane ((1773-1860), Governor-General of New South Wales.

 Official suburbs and other localities with names that occur only in Scotland and not elsewhere in the British Isles, and/or are definitely or most probably of Scottish origin are: